KeremAR/DevOps-Cheat/CLOUD/AWS/Iam-tasks.md

 2. Using these credentials, a second assumption was made to the `cmtr-zdv1y551-iam-ar-iam_role-readonly`.
 3. With the final set of credentials, a read-only command (e.g., `aws iam list-users`) was executed and succeeded.
 4. A write command (e.g., `aws iam create-user --user-name test`) was attempted and failed with a "permission denied" error, confirming the read-only restriction was effective.

+---

+### Task: Using AWS Managed Policies for IAM Resources (CLI Method)

+*This task covers the essential skill of attaching AWS's own pre-configured managed policies to an IAM role, which is the quickest way to grant standard permission sets like "read-only" or "administrator."*

+This report documents the process of attaching predefined, AWS-managed policies to two separate IAM roles to grant them specific levels of access.

+#### Step 1: Task Analysis & Strategy

+The objective is to configure two roles using AWS-managed policies in two distinct "moves":
+1. Grant read-only access to the `cmtr-zdv1y551-iam-mp-iam_role-readonly` role.
+The appropriate AWS-managed policy is `ReadOnlyAccess`.
+2. Grant administrative access to the `cmtr-zdv1y551-iam-mp-iam_role-administrator` role.
+The appropriate AWS-managed policy is `AdministratorAccess`.

+The AWS CLI command `aws iam attach-role-policy` is the correct tool for this task.

+#### Step 2: Execution via AWS CLI

+First, the CLI was configured with the new credentials for this specific task.
+Then, the following two commands were executed.

+1.  **Attach Read-Only Policy:**
+    ```bash
+    aws iam attach-role-policy \
+      --role-name cmtr-zdv1y551-iam-mp-iam_role-readonly \
+      --policy-arn arn:aws:iam::aws:policy/ReadOnlyAccess
+    ```

+2.  **Attach Administrator Policy:**
+    ```bash
+    aws iam attach-role-policy \
+      --role-name cmtr-zdv1y551-iam-mp-iam_role-administrator \
+      --policy-arn arn:aws:iam::aws:policy/AdministratorAccess
+    ```

+#### Step 3: Verification

+A quick visual check was performed using the AWS Management Console to ensure the policies were attached correctly before final validation:
+1. Navigated to the **IAM -> Roles** section in the AWS Console.
+2. Selected the `cmtr-zdv1y551-iam-mp-iam_role-readonly` role and confirmed under its "Permissions" tab that the `ReadOnlyAccess` policy was present.
+3. Selected the `cmtr-zdv1y551-iam-mp-iam_role-administrator` role and confirmed that the `AdministratorAccess` policy was attached.

+This visual confirmation ensured the CLI commands were successful.